hoholee12/NemoSharing/README.md

 cd NemoSharing_Server
 sudo node index.js
 ```
 The NemoSharing_Server program is designed to run only on the NEMOUX platform.
-Other platforms will not work!

 ## Contact Information
 Please contact us at <ins>`hoholee12@gmail.com`</ins> with any questions.